 Ask about a medical credit card

 Some healthcare offices offer medical credit cards.
 These allow you to charge your bill on credit and pay it off over time.
-Usually, they have an introductory period with a 0% interest rate.
+Usually, they have an introductory period with a zero percent interest rate.
 However, the interest is typically deferred.
 Pay off everything you owe in this 6- to 12-month period or risk getting all the interest charges at once.

 Find out if you qualify for an income-driven hardship plan

 Depending on your income level, you may be eligible for a payment plan with monthly charges calculated according to your income.
 Ask your provider if this is something they offer.

 If you have a low income, you could qualify for Medicaid.
 This could help you cover your medical expenses, so check to see if you meet the requirements.

 This page from HealthCare.gov can help you determine your eligibility.

 How they’re different from other collections